Your 2023 9-Point SEO Checklist

 You don’t want to lose a top spot in search results because your page wasn’t responsive.

-That’s because Google uses HTTPS as a ranking factor too, which makes having an HTTPS a must for any search engine optimization checklist.
+Google uses HTTPS as a ranking factor, too, which makes having HTTPS a must for any search engine optimization checklist.
 For reference, HTTPS describes a protocol that helps display and secure pages across the web.

-You want to provide not only search engines but also users a secure online experience.
+You want to provide search engines and users with a secure online experience.
 Even if your company doesn’t process transactions online, HTTPS still matters.
-It’s not only a ranking factor but also a trust signal for users.
+It’s a ranking factor and a trust signal for users.

 Set aside some time and secure your website with the help of your development team.

-The last item on your technical SEO checklist is page speed.
+The next item on your technical SEO checklist is page speed.

 Again, Google uses page speed as a ranking factor.
 If you don’t provide a fast experience, users will leave — and Google knows it.
 That’s why the search engine’s algorithm considers the speed of your page when ranking it in search results.